deedy/vocabuliwala/README.md

 # TODO

+  - Make it a runnable script instead of a notebook and add options for IDF threshold, etc.
   - Doesn't do much for words transliterated from other languages - marks them as vocab words with no dictionary definition.
   - Lemmatize before doing secondary lookup of dictionary definition words e.g. "tergiversates"
   - Make sure non dict words are written to the vocab